beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * Convert `app/Config/database.php` to be env-aware.
 * Convert `app/Config/email.php` to be env-aware.

-@TODO: Set up a sample GitHub repo with these samples and kill the rest of this "slide".
+^ @TODO: Set up a Cake-2.x branch in the repo with these samples and kill the rest of this "slide".

 <!--
 ```php